cornishcoder1/The-Green-Lorry/README.md

 ## Acknowledgements

-- Dave_Horrocks_5P for his help with explaining how flex elements work.
+- John_McPherson_5P for helping me fix my original if/else statement bug.
+- Dave_Horrocks_5P for his invaluable hours of assistance in helping me understand arrays (a previous PP2 idea), switch statements and CSS animation/keyframes.
+- Eventyret_mentor for spotting my file path bug and helping me fix it.
-- Dom Quail_5P for his excellent README example.
+- JavaScript for kids
-- Kevin Powell's YouTube video <a href="https://www.youtube.com/watch?v=bn-DQCifeQQ&t=8s"> 'Responsive Design Made Easy'</a> with thanks to John McPherson_5P for recommending this channel to me.
 - Love Running project for reference and guidance.
 - Victor Miclovich (Mentor)
 - <a href="http://w3schools.com"> W3 Schools</a> for tips on media queries, date inputs on forms and centering tables.